Anniepoo/troll_asset/README.md

 ## Parts

  * troll (and trollmesh) are marked as assets
+ * looktarget is an independent object where the troll looks (asset)
  * cave, and all lights and camera are just to make the thumbnail

+## Rig usage

+The eyes track the looktarget.
+If you want them to track another object, change the target in eyepointer bone's bone constraint.

+The fingers all grip together.
+Move the X axis of the ring (outside, no pinkies) and the others move.

+TBD - pole targets

 ## To rebake the procedural texture